 What is a PIK Loan?

-A payment-in-kind (PIK) loan is a loan characterized by the fact that the payment of interest is not always made in cash.
-Instead, interest can be paid by a borrower in a deferred manner via the issuance of additional securities in lieu of paying interest in cash.
+A payment-in-kind or PIK loan is a loan where the borrower is allowed to make interest payments in forms other than cash.
 The PIK loan enables the debtor to borrow without having the burden of a cash repayment of interest until the loan term is ended.
-PIK loans are more commonly used in leveraged buyout (LBO) transactions.
+PIK loans are commonly used in leveraged buyout (LBO) transactions.

-Though this type of credit has high growth potential, it is also very expensive and risky.
-Its interest is higher than other loans which is charged on a compound basis.
-PIK loans do not generate any cash flow before term; they are subordinated to conventional debt and mezzanine debt; and they are generally not based on assets.
+Though a PIK loan offers high growth potential, it is also very expensive and risky.
+Its interest is higher than other loans that are charged on a compound basis.
+The loans do not generate any cash flow before term.
+They are subordinated to conventional debt and mezzanine debt, and they are generally not based on assets.
 In addition, PIK loans are usually treated as unsecured credit.
 They tend to lead to large losses in the event of a default.

 In a Nutshell

 Payment-in-kind loans are usually issued by companies in poor financial condition that lack the cash to pay interest.
 They are undertaken by investors that do not depend on the routine cash flow of the borrower as the repayment source of their investments.

 From a borrower’s perspective, PIK loans may be utilized as a tranche or part of a bigger funding package to fund acquisitions and leveraged buyouts in general.
 However, it must be noted that it is fraught with risk and very high interest rates.

 PIK loans will either provide a company with the cash needed to recover or simply aggravate the situation and multiply the risks involved.
 Companies must successfully weigh the benefits of the investment vis-à-vis the cost of obtaining them.